-As of December 31, 2023, 59 of the Company's consolidated hotel properties were operated under franchise agreements with initial terms ranging from one to 30 years.
+As of December 31, 2024, 57 of the Company's consolidated hotel properties were operated under franchise agreements with initial terms ranging from one to 30 years.
 This number excludes 35 consolidated hotel properties that receive the benefits of a franchise agreement pursuant to management agreements with Hilton, Hyatt, or Marriott.
-In addition, two hotels are not operated with a hotel brand so they do not have franchise agreements.
+In addition, three hotels are not operated with a hotel brand so they do not have franchise agreements.
 Franchise agreements allow the hotel properties to operate under the respective brands.
 Pursuant to the franchise agreements, the Company pays a royalty fee between 2.0% and 6.0% of room revenue, plus additional fees for marketing, central reservation systems and other franchisor costs between 1.0% and 4.3% of room revenue.
 Certain hotels are also charged a royalty fee between 1.5% and 3.0% of food and beverage revenues.

-Franchise fees are included in management and franchise fee expense in the accompanying consolidated statements of operations and comprehensive income (loss).
-For the years ended December 31, 2023, 2022 and 2021, the Company incurred franchise fee expense of approximately \$65.7 million, \$60.9 million and \$43.2 million, respectively.
+Franchise fees are included in management and franchise fee expense in the accompanying consolidated statements of operations and comprehensive income.
+For the years ended December 31, 2024, 2023 and 2022, the Company incurred franchise fee expense of approximately \$67.0 million, \$65.7 million and \$60.9 million, respectively.